dodgycde/craft-bunny-storage/README.md

 ./craft plugin/install craft-bunny-storage
 ```

-## Usage
-To create a new asset filesystem on a Craft CMS project using Bunny Storage, go to **Settings** → **Filesystems**, create a new filesystem, and set the Filesystem Type setting to “Bunny Storage”.
-When configuring your filesystem, make sure you use ENV variables, since some of the settings contain secrets that should not be exposed through the generated project config files that result from entering data into these fields directly.
-Safety First!

-> Note: If using Bunny CDN, the Base URL for assets should be your CDN url ("BUNNY_CDN" in the following ENV information)

 ### ENV File Values
 In your project's ENV file, you should define the following, using your bunny.net account information: